AnonimousEconomista/Getting-and-Cleaning-Data-Course-Project/README.md

 3) The CodeBook

-The CodeBook provides additional details on the variables.
+The CodeBook provides additional details on the variables of the output file created by running "run_analysis.R".

 ORIGINAL DATA SOURCE: